cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 --- abstract

-This memo defines the security properties and generic techniques to achive hybrid pq/t key encapsulation mechanisms (KEMs) from post-quantum and traditional component algorithms.
+This document defines  and generic techniques to achive hybrid pq/t key encapsulation mechanisms (KEMs) from post-quantum and traditional component algorithms that meet specified security properties.
 Concrete instatiations of techniques are located in another document.

 --- middle

-# Introduction
+# Introduction {#intro}

-We propose "Hybrid PQ/T Key Encapsulation Mechanisms", which will cover the following.
+## Motivation {#motivation}

+There are many choices that can be made when specifying a hybrid KEM: the constituent KEMs; their security levels; the combiner; and the hash within, to name but a few.
+Having too many similar options are a burden to the ecosystem.

+The aim of this document is provide a small set of techniques for constructing hybrid KEMs designed to achieve specific security properties given conforming component algorithms,  that should be suitable for the vast majority of use cases.

-## Design Goals
+## Design goals {#goals}

 (A) Identify which KEM security properties are IETF-relevant, and provide a terse overview of those security properties (eg. IND-CCA, LEAK-BIND-K-PK, HON-BIND-K-CT, etc), as well as security